Guides

 Although market factors like electricity rates and system size may impact the size of the premium, solar homes can sell for more than homes without PV.

-Whatever your reasons for considering solar for your home or business, you can be assured that there are some significant financial incentives for a system that has energy efficiency, reliability, and sustainability compared to the standard electrical grid.
+If you’re still weighing whether the investment makes sense for your situation, our guide on when solar panels are worth it breaks down the key factors.
+Whatever your reasons for considering solar, you can be assured that there are significant financial incentives for a system that offers energy efficiency, reliability, and sustainability compared to the standard electrical grid.

 3. Incentives